The Place of Quickbooks in Management

 - Reasons for Using Quickbooks: I see the arguments about "not wasting time doing all that bookwork".
 As an encouragement to emphasize the importance of bookwork, I want to tell you about my dad.
 He was one of the hardest workers that I knew.
 He could work harder and faster than many men.
 However, he wasn't big on paperwork.
 As a result, as I was growing up, at least several times we were running and hiding from creditors, because the records weren't kept up and the bills didn't get paid, etc. When I got married, neither I nor my wife had any financial training.
 After going through some years of financial struggles ourselves, we got a computer and starting using Quickbooks.
 It took at least a year or two to learn how to use it, but it has been well worth it.
 During the years that we've been using QB, we've had a complete turn around in our financial areas.
 Although we don't make a lot of money, our bills are paid on time, we keep our business much more on track and organized.
 QB, and our appointment calendar (Microsoft Outlook) helps to keep us on track.

 Custom Reports (which we created)

 - Work Flow Chart (Jobs in progress: a report that automatically shows any work orders (invoices) that have an open balance.
 As soon as the job is finished and paid, it drops off the list.
-Before we started keeping Quickbooks I tried to keep a manual or separate computerized Work Flor Chart.
+Before we started keeping Quickbooks I tried to keep a manual or separate computerized Work Flow Chart.
 I was always forgetting to update it and it never would be accurate.
 Now it's always up to date and accurate with no hassle.